pytorch/serve/README.md

 ### Prerequisites
 Before proceeding further with this document, make sure you have the following prerequisites.
 1. Ubuntu, CentOS, or macOS.
 Windows support is experimental.
 The following instructions will focus on Linux and macOS only.
-1. Python     - Multi Model Server requires python to run the workers.
+1. Python     - TorchServe requires python to run the workers.
 1. pip        - Pip is a python package management system.
-1. Java 8     - Multi Model Server requires Java 8 to start.
+1. Java 8     - TorchServe requires Java 8 to start.
 You have the following options for installing Java 8:

     For Ubuntu:
     ```bash